ischeinkman/UnofficialAZAApp/README.md

-The Official App of Ramon AZA #195
+The Unofficial App of the Brotherhood of the Aleph Zadik Aleph.
 ================
-To build:

-1.Fork&Clone the repo

-2.Email one of the contributors for the CSV phone list

-3.Stick the phone list in src/main/assets/

-4.Build&Run
+The latest release is downloadable from the [Play Store.](https://play.google.com/store/apps/details?id=org.ramonaza.unofficialazaapp)

+For more information, please see the [wiki.](https://github.com/ischeinkman/UnofficialAZAApp/wiki)